 Have you ever seen an inspiring TED talk or seen a clip of Steve Jobs introducing the iPhone?
 People love these presentations and each one has millions of views on YouTube.
 Why?
 Because they tell a story.

 People like stories.
 They’re easy to follow and interesting.
+To create a truly effective presentation, you should find the story in your information.

 You may be thinking, “Find my story?
 I’m presenting on my company’s budget for next year; there’s no story here.”
 Whether you’re presenting financial projections, a business plan, or something in between, there’s always a story.